RahulVC02/Alumni-Database-Webapp/README.md

 Medhansh Singh
 1) Developed Front-end using HTML, CSS and Tailwind CSS.
+2) Setup the required connections to fully test our database and the webapp.
-2) Tested the webapp to check if it supports dynamic operations.
+3) Tested the webapp to check if it supports dynamic operations.
-3) Documented the testing output in the ReadMe.MD file.
+4) Documented the testing output with snapshots in the ReadMe.MD file.

 Nokzendi Aier
 1) Worked on the front-end with HTML, CSS and Tailwind CSS.